EMBL-EBI chooses Google Cloud as a strategic partner to accelerate the pace of research - ExBulletin

 EMBL-EBI chooses Google Cloud as a strategic partner to accelerate the pace of research

-Sunnyvale, CA, Cambridge, UK [December 2, 2021]: EMBL’s European Bioinformatics Institute (EMBL-EBI), which hosts the world’s most comprehensive, free and up-to-date set of molecular data resources, today announced that it has selected Google Cloud as its strategic cloud partner.
-Did.
+Sunnyvale, CA and Cambridge, UK, December 2, 2021 / PRNewswire /-EMBL’s European Bioinformatics Institute (EMBL-), which hosts the world’s most comprehensive, free and up-to-date set of molecular data resources.
+EBI) has selected Google Cloud as its strategic cloud partner announced today.

 EMBL-EBI leverages Google Cloud’s innovative technology and global infrastructure as part of a new, comprehensive five-year partnership for laboratories, pharmaceutical companies, academic institutions, and more.